kreatoo/website-hugo/content/_index.md

 Kreato Linux is independent and is maintained by a single person.
 This means the functions of the distribution is made as easy to maintain as possible.

 # Contribute
-Look at [our wiki](https://wiki.linux.kreato.dev) to understand how Kreato Linux works!
+Look at [the documentation](./docs) to understand how Kreato Linux works!
 You can also donate to me [on Github Sponsors](https://github.com/sponsors/kreatoo) to support the project financially.
 You can also join our [Discord](https://discord.gg/5vTYnkepX6) server where you can ask anything about the project.